PierreDV/jest_testing_ex/README.md

 A instructional project building a comment form with React and Redux to practice testing with Jest.

+## Notes on Testing React/Redux Apps

+### Figuring Out What To Test

+1. Look at each individual part of your application.
+2. Imagine telling a friend “Here’s what this piece of code does”
+3. Write a test to verify that each part does what you expect.

+### React and Redux specific logic to test:

+#### Component Testing:
+Verify correct HTML elements are rendered.
+Verify correct data is rendered.
+Verify that the interface reacts correctly to specific user actions.

+#### Reducer Testing:
+Properly handles specific actions.
+Handles unknown actions correctly.

+#### Redux Action testing:
+Return the proper action type.
+Return the correct payload

 ## Available Scripts

 In the project directory, you can run: